HM Revenue and Customs: Personnel

 See civil service grading schemes for details.

+HMRC's Criminal Investigators and Mobile Enforcement Officers deployed within Fraud Investigation Service are uniformed officers.
+HMRC Officers have the same powers as police officers, but their equivalent police ranks are at a higher grade (see table below):

+Officers of HMRC's Mobile Enforcement Teams in Great Britain wear black polo shirts, gold braid epaulettes and trousers, while officers in Northern Ireland wear either white or navy shirts with gold braid epaulettes and navy trousers.
+Should further protection be needed, HMRC enforcement officers have the option of wearing heavy-duty fluorescent sludge jackets.

 Performance

 HMRC collected £660 billion for the Treasury in 2018/19.
 It estimated that total theoretical tax liabilities in that year were £629 billion, but £31 billion was not collected due to the "tax gap", made up of money lost to tax evasion, tax avoidance, error and unpaid tax debts.
 This equates to a collection rate of 95.3% (up from 92.7% in 2005-6).
-At the end of March 2009, HMRC was managing 20 million 'open' cases (where the department’s systems identify discrepancies in taxpayer records or are unable to match a return to a record) which could affect around 4.5 million individuals who may have overpaid in total some £1.6 billion of tax and a further 1.5 million individuals who may have underpaid in total some £400 million of tax.
+At the end of March 2009, HMRC was managing 20 million 'open' cases (where the department's systems identify discrepancies in taxpayer records or are unable to match a return to a record) which could affect around 4.5 million individuals who may have overpaid in total some £1.6 billion of tax and a further 1.5 million individuals who may have underpaid in total some £400 million of tax.

 HMRC guidance notes that flexible arrangements can be made, where necessary, to assist individuals and businesses who have unpaid tax debts.
 Such "Time to Pay arrangements", for example an agreed monthly payment schedule, are based on the debtor's specific financial circumstances and the guidance notes that no "standard" Time to Pay arrangement exists.
 Interest is payable on a Time to Pay arrangement.

 In 2007–08 HMRC overpaid tax credits to the value of £1 billion; at the end of March 2009, HMRC had £4.4 billion of overpayments to be recovered.

+Organisationally, HMRC has successfully completed work to understand and reduce the environmental impact of its operations.